daqhris/daqhris.github.io/contact.md

 [HERE](https://keyserver.ubuntu.com/pks/lookup?search=0x9A2B12E5&options=mr&op=index)
 to view his e-mail adress (uploaded to a public __OpenPGP Keyserver__).
 - If you don't get a reply as fast as you wish, click [HERE](https://matrix.to/#/@daqhris:matrix.org) to say hello directly on his __Matrix__ account.
+- If the above 3 options don't make you happy, wait until we meet up face-to-face at an event.

 ## Public Key cryptography
 This is [Chris A. Iradukunda (@daqhris)](https://github.com/daqhris)'s PGP key.
-Most of his secure communications require the use of such basic cryptographic method.
+Some of his online communications require the use of such cryptographic method.
-The same key is used to digitally sign and encrypt some of his messages, documents or Git commits.
+The same key is used to digitally sign his GitHub commits.

 #### PGP fingerprint: `16DD 366B F67A 9485 4577 BA68 E65F 53A3 9A2B 12E5`
 - Key **ID**: `E65F 53A3 9A2B 12E5`